alexaiken/mpas-regent/README.md

 ./atmosphere_model
 ```

-This might take a while, I think I went away for dinner for an hour and came back.
-Eventually, I had this output:
+This might take a while, perhaps up to an hour.
+Eventually, you should expect this output:
 ![Output from atmosphere core](images/atmosphere_output.png)

 Step 6: Install ncl following the instructions [here](https://www.ncl.ucar.edu/Download/conda.shtml):